JosTorre/JosTorre.github.io/content/projects/quanTurm.md

 ### How to use it?

-To run quanTurm simply co to the project's main directory and run:
+To run QuanTurm simply co to the project's main directory and run:

 ```
 sudo python3 othermain.py